 Colorectal cancer is the third most common type of newly diagnosed cancer in Australia.
-It is estimated that 30% of patients with colorectal cancer have a family history of the disease, and up to 10% have genomic variants associated with inherited cancer syndromes including Lynch syndrome and familial adenomatous syndromes FAP and MAP.
+It is estimated that 30% of patients with colorectal cancer have a family history of the disease, and up to 10% have genomic variants associated with inherited cancer syndromes including Lynch syndrome and inherited polyposis syndromes.

 MBS rebated diagnostic and predictive testing for the genes associated with these syndromes is now available for patients who meet criteria and when requested by a specialist medical practitioner.
-Guidelines recommend anyone with a Lynch syndrome risk of ≥5% as calculated by risk prediction models have germline testing however, MBS guidelines require a risk of ≥10%.
+While clinical guidelines recommend germline testing for individuals with a ≥5% risk of Lynch syndrome (as calculated by validated risk prediction models), current MBS criteria require a risk of ≥10%.

 Detection of pathogenic variants in genes associated with inherited colorectal cancer syndromes:

 Lynch syndrome is one of the most common cancer predisposition syndromes, and confers a significantly increased lifetime risk of colorectal cancer, endometrial cancer and multiple other cancers.
-A diagnosis of Lynch Syndrome is confirmed by the detection of a pathogenic germline variant in one of the MMR genes (MLH1, MSH2, MSH6 and PMS2) or the EPCAM gene.
-These are found in our Lynch syndrome panel.
+A diagnosis of Lynch Syndrome is confirmed by the detection of a pathogenic germline variant in one of the MMR genes, which are found in our BRAoVO Lynch panel.

 Genetic testing for inherited cancer is a complex process that generates results that can have significant medical and psychological implications for patients and their families.
 As part of our laboratory accreditation, Genomic Diagnostics must ensure that patients receive appropriate genetic counselling for this type of testing.